 Skin Label Skin Description 4-Channel Touch Screen Mode This PMC client displays 4 channels in a low resolution touch screen format.
 It includes the standard set of Cisco IPICS features.
 (For information about using the touch screen low resolution skins, see the "Configuring the PMC Skins" section on page 5-2.)
 8-Channel Touch Screen Mode This PMC client displays 8 channels in a low resolution touch screen format.
 It includes the standard set of Cisco IPICS features.
 (For information about using the touch screen low resolution skins, see the "Configuring the PMC Skins" section on page 5-2.)
-18-Channel Advanced Console This PMC console displays 18 channels that you control with your mouse.
+18-Channel Advanced Console This PMC advanced console client displays up to 18 channels that you control with your mouse.
 It includes the advanced set of Cisco IPICS features.
-See Figure 1-1 on page 1-8 for an illustration of the 18-channel advanced console.
+See Figure 1-1 on page 1-9 for an illustration of the advanced console skin.
+For more information about the advanced console features, see the "End-user Features and Interactions" section on page 4-20.
+36-Channel Radio Console This PMC client displays up to 36 channels, including a maximum of 9 channel selector buttons per radio channel.
+See Figure 1-2 on page 1-14 for an illustration of the radio console skin.
+For more information about the radio console features, see the "End-user Features and Interactions" section on page 4-20.